prof3ssorSt3v3/mad9034/docs/modules/week8/README.md

 # Week 8: Reading Week

-## Chill
+## Congratulations!
+You made it through half of your course.

-Take some time off to relax and recharge!
+Take some time to relax and recharge!

 <YouTube
   title="Deep Underwater • Relaxing Sleep Music in an Underwater Paradise"